cgrindel/rules_spm/doc/package_descriptions.md

 | Name  | Description | Default Value |
 | :------------- | :------------- | :------------- |
 | <a id="package_descriptions.is_swift_target-target"></a>target |  A target from the package description.   |  none |

+**RETURNS**

+A boolean indicating whether the target is a swift module.

 <a id="#package_descriptions.get_target"></a>